d2iq-shadowbq/readability/README.md

 See: http://d2iq-shadowbq.github.io/readability/

-The bookmarklet is hosted on GH-Pages, so take a look at that branch.
+The bookmarklet is generated and hosted on GH-Pages.

 ## Original - Arc90